Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Dallas and its opponent have posted more than 5.5 goals in 48 of 93 games this season.
+- In 48 games this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have been victorious in 20 of their 27 games when they were favored on the moneyline this season (74.1%).

-- The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.

 - Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.